maelvls/k.maelvls.dev/README.md

 }
 ```

-## ACME not refreshing the certificats LetsEncrypt
+## ACME not refreshing LetsEncrypt certs

 In order to refresh the certificate issued by LetsEncrypt, just remove the
 corresponding secret: